 Unless the female form undergoes some kind of radical transformation.

 Long-Sleeve 1947 Dress (No. 1732).
 Deliverance from the boxy, skimpy cut of WWII utility fashions.
 Pure cotton with the same swinging sweep and sash ties as the short-sleeved version.
 Same V-neck bodice, darts at bust and waist.
+Same on-seam pockets.
 Same notched collar to stand up pertly, if you wish.

 This one definitely belongs in your closet too.